Share this article

 Now comes the part that separates companies that survive from companies that become cautionary tales: selling.

-But here is the twist.
-Selling is not about showing people your product.
-It is about showing people that you understand their pain.
-The second IO Traction session at Invest Ottawa dove headfirst into this, and what came out changed how I think about sales entirely.
-The session covered everything from early adopter strategy to revenue engine funnels, and it did so with the kind of blunt honesty that founders need but rarely get.
+But here’s the twist.
+Selling isn’t about showing people your product.
+It starts with showing people you understand their pain.
+The second IO Traction session at Invest Ottawa dove headfirst into this, and what came out changed how I think about initiating a sales call completely.
+The session covered everything from early adopter strategy to revenue engine funnels.

 If the first session was about figuring out who your customer is, this one is about learning how to make that customer care.